terrylinooo/seo-search-permalink/README.md

 ### Installation

-1. Upload the `seo-search-permalink` folder to your `/wp-content/plugins/` directory, , or install the plugin through the WordPress plugins screen directly.
+1. Upload the `seo-search-permalink` folder to your `/wp-content/plugins/` directory, or install the plugin directly through the WordPress plugins screen.
-2. Activate the "SEO Search Permalink" plugin in your WordPress administration interface.
+2. Activate the "SEO Search Permalink" plugin via your WordPress administration interface.
-3. Go to the `SEO Search Permalink` menu in Settings and set your permalink options.
+3. Navigate to the `SEO Search Permalink` menu in Settings and configure your permalink options.

 ### License